 We’re a step along the way.....a place to reflect, think, listen, question, learn, and discover thecontactproject collaborates with global NGOs, civil society, and organizations interested in cultivating human capacities of listening, patience and respect to address conflict, diversity, and differences.
 We serve as consultants, facilitators, trainers, program designers and collaborators for our global partners and clients.

 We believe that sustainable relationships and solutions require an emergent design to support the inevitable change that occurs over time.
 We're not solving isolated problems.
 We're looking at the capacities that can assist at the personal, community, organizational and global levels.
 The Engaged Identity Process (TEIP) cultivates capacities for engaging with diversity and difference, providing an emergent, dynamic foundation on which to create.
-TEIP is used as a stand alone process or as a partner process for a wide range of interests from community building to organizational understanding, and peacebuilding to conflict transformation.
+TEIP is used as a stand alone process or as a partner process for a wide range of interests from community building to organizational development, and peacebuilding to conflict transformation.
 Utilizing contemplative practices, systems thinking, and experiential & collaborative approaches, we explore identities with clients to help them understand the interests and needs required to find the way forward.